minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Problem statement

-Write[^1] a statement about the problem that your finished product will solve.
-The gap has to be clearly described and very specific.
+Write a statement about the problem that your finished product will solve.
+The problem[^1] has to be clearly described and very specific.
 We see two possibilities:

 - There is a clearly defined problem that a reasonably large group of people have, which an app or visualization can solve particularly well.
 - There is a widespread lack of knowledge or understanding that an interactive visualization is particularly suited to remedy.